neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 For the fluid phase, the initial pressure is set to zero.
 Both the velocity and temperature are set to uniform initial conditions that match the inlet conditions.
-For the solid phase, both the solid temperature and the surface temperature boundary condition (that will be provided by nekRS) are set to 500 K.
+For the solid phase, both the solid temperature and the surface temperature boundary condition (that will be provided by NekRS) are set to 500 K.

 ## Meshing
   id=meshing